Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_InputLine.md

 - *Remark*
     Remarks related to the uploaded document.

 [comment]: <> (Possible that the column values of remarks and status are accidentally reversed?
-Possible remarks: Uploading..., OK., File x already exists!, Upload cancelled by user.)
+Possible remarks: Uploading..., OK., File x already exists!, Upload cancelled by user.
+Bug Ticket?)

 - [ADD]
     Click this button to add a file to be uploaded.